commercetools/commercetools-sunrise-java/staged-documentation.md

 }
 ```

-Then override the factory for the original bean:
+Then we have to override the `ProductDetailPageContentFactory` so that it creates and initializes our bean instead:

 ```java
 public class MyProductDetailPageContentFactory extends ProductDetailPageContentFactory {

     //here you can use dependency injection to get instances
     @Inject
     private UserContext userContext;